Ebbw Vale: Industrialisation and After: a South Wales Geographical Case Study (condensed)

 Older rows and terraces knocked down and replaced, some infill, some new and expanded settlement on hillsides (Willowtown, Briery Hill, Glyncoed, Newtown, Waun Lwyd etc); Beaufort stagnates and becomes suburb.
 Cwm/Tallistown grows as classic pit village around two new deep shaft collieries.
 Population of valley 20,000 plus – high density ‘beads on a string’ > almost continuous ribbon development from Beaufort to Cwm for 8 kilometres (5 miles): popn density of 3ooo+ per square mile within valley, but almost empty on interfluves, and below Cwm).

 5. Integrated Iron and Steel phase – 1939-1980s – Bessemer steel successively replaced by Nielsen Hot Blast, Siemens-Martin and electrolytic processes, using highly capitalised modern methods, less labour, and materials increasingly imported from elsewhere, including pig iron and steel ingots from the Abbey works at Port Talbot, and coke and scrap from wherever.
 Whole works 4km (2 ½ miles) long in 1980 (see figure 4), including Europe's longest single strip mill (over ½ mile).
+Products were mainly coated steel strip for vehicles, domestic appliances, tin plating, and galvanising.

 Fig 4: Aerial view of Ebbw Vale (from the north) in the 1960s